Gopal-Dahale/ILearnQuantum/README.md

 ## Quantum Convolutional Neural Networks for High-Energy Physics Analysis at the LHC | GSoC 2022 @ ML4SCI
 [Medium blog][1] - [Source code](https://github.com/Gopal-Dahale/qml-hep-lhc)

 The goal of this study was to show the capabilities of QML especially QCNN for classifying the HEP image datasets.
 QCNN can be completely quantum or can be a hybrid with classical.
 The aim was to implement both.
 We used quantum variational classification instead of the final FC classical layers in the quantum setting.
-This provided more depth about the quantum power that can be used in the near term future.
+This provided more depth about the quantum power that can be used in the near-term future.

 <p align="center">
 <img width="500" src="https://github.com/Gopal-Dahale/qml-hep-lhc/assets/49199003/73c42d31-3b72-4792-9d4f-a2079ca6cc1e" title="Quark" /><br>